John R. Magnus

 As an Adjunct Professor at the Washington College of Law (American University), Mr. Magnus teaches a course entitled "Understanding the United States Trade Regime."

-Mr. Magnus' most significant bar activities are with the ABA Section of International Law, where he has served as a Council member, as Policy/Government Affairs Officer, as Chair of the International Trade Law Committee, and as ABA Delegate to the last several WTO Ministerial meetings.
-Other professional associations include the Global Business Dialogue, where he currently serves as Board Chair; the Customs & International Trade Bar Association, where he was a Board member during the 2000s; the American Society of International Law; the International Chamber of Commerce, and the Washington International Trade Association.
+Mr. Magnus spent many years as an active volunteer and leader in the ABA Section of International Law, serving as a Council member, as Policy/Government Affairs Officer, as Chair of the International Trade Law Committee, and as ABA Delegate to numerous WTO Ministerial meetings.
+Other professional associations include the Global Business Dialogue, the Customs & International Trade Bar Association, the American Society of International Law; the International Chamber of Commerce, and the Washington International Trade Association.
 He speaks and publishes regularly on international economic issues.

-Mr. Magnus is also on the "roster" of trade remedy experts established under Chapter 19 of the North American Free Trade Agreement, eligible for service on binational panels convened to review antidumping and countervailing duty determinations issued by Canada, Mexico and the United States, and has twice served as panelist.
+Mr. Magnus is also on the "roster" of trade remedy experts established under Chapter 19 of the North American Free Trade Agreement (now Chapter 10 of the US-Mexico-Canada Agreement), eligible for service on binational panels convened to review antidumping and countervailing duty determinations issued by Canada, Mexico and the United States, and has served three times as a panelist.

 Mr. Magnus is admitted to practice before the U.S. Supreme Court, the U.S. Courts of Appeals for the Federal Circuit and the D.C.
 Circuit, and the U.S. Court of International Trade, as well as in the District of Columbia, and the state of California.